IKIM-Essen/ClusterDocs/README.md

 3. completed zero-SSH naive-user browser acceptance before broad exposure;
 4. completed separate advanced-user acceptance;
 5. completed institutional/privacy/accessibility/operational checks;
-6. completed required media review and online media verification; and
+6. reconciled Part 1 source/media with the no-passphrase SSH-key policy and completed required media review/verification;
-7. been explicitly switched from `site_status: staging` to `production`.
+7. selected the final release version; and
+8. received explicit authorization to merge the accepted candidate into `main`.

 A very small controlled pilot can precede broad acceptance to prove the deployed journey works in principle.
 It does not replace the release gates.

-## Release commands
+## Candidate validation commands

-Check whether human review can begin:
+Check whether human review can begin while working on `clusterdocs-3`:

 ```bash
 python3 tools/validate_repo.py